Refutation by facts-e

-PROOF BY FACT
+PROOF BY FACT,

-PERSUASION AGAINST FACT
+BELIEFS AGAINST FACT

 But the effect of facts on beliefs is much less clear than these examples suggest.
 The “web of beliefs » and the “web of facts » function as parallel networks.
 An embarrassing fact can be dealt with by declaring the fact to be marginal or misobserved.
-It can also be admitted as an imperfection in the web’s meshes.
+It can also be admitted and marginalized as an imperfection in the web’s meshes.

 A statement of fact can be made as a report of directly observable evidence or as the conclusion of an argument: « You are very flushed, you feel tired, you probably have a fever. » Every argument contains such statements all of which can be contradicted and refuted.